RGA13/GettingAndCleaningDataPrject/Readme.md

 5. Highlight all content of run_analysis.R (by clicking in the run_analysis.R source window and then ctrl-A to select all), then click on the Run button at the top-right of the run_analysis.R source window.

 run_analysis.R contains detailed comments on what the R script is doing.

+At the end of the execution the file tidyds.txt will be in the working directory